Positioning Sensor System for Inspection Device Solves Production Issues

-When a local paper mill began experiencing continuing production issues in its paper rolling and positioning system it turned to The Hope Group for a series of design changes to solve multiple production issues.
+When a local paper mill began experiencing continuing production issues in its paper rolling and positioning system, The Hope Group implemented a positioning and pressure control sensor system to solve the problem.
 The first of several issues concerned an inspection device used to scan paper as it was being produced.
 The device was mounted on a 20 foot beam, which had to be moved in and out 20 inches vertically over the sheet-paper with one electro-mechanical actuator mounted at each end of a beam.
 According to Ron Ruel, Hydraulic Sales Engineer for The Hope Group, “The original approach used two electro-mechanical ball screw actuators that were synchronized by monitoring a rotary encoder on each of the mechanical actuators with a closed loop position control by an external PLC.”

 Ron described the problem the mill was having as slippage with the electro-mechanical actuator stepper drive motors, which caused misalignment and binding of the actuators.
 This condition led to eventual failure of the internal ball screws on the actuator.
 Further problems from the misalignment resulted in metal grit falling onto or near the paper as it was being produced.
 In response to this challenge, Ron introduced a solution using two Parker 2ANX-Series pneumatic cylinders that were equipped with internal Balluff Z-style internal linear displacement transducers (LDT).
 Each pneumatic cylinder was controlled by a pneumatic Enfield Technologies S2 proportional-servo directional valve.